 How To Fail

 The modern world demands one thing above all else: that we succeed.
-The stories we tell ourselves are around striving, overcoming huge odds and eventually winning, normally in some important sector of the economy.
+And so the stories we tell ourselves are ones around striving, overcoming huge odds and eventually winning, normally in some important sector of the economy.
 Society has a particularly harsh word reserved for those who don’t make it.
 They are – society says - ‘losers’.

 Our society knows so much about preparing for success; and yet it pays recklessly little attention to the far more likely and urgent matter: how we can handle failure with dignity, understanding, wisdom — and perhaps a touch of humour.

-- And the media’s influence on our understanding of failure and success.
+- The media’s influence on our understanding of failure and success

 ‘Success is most often achieved by those who don’t know that failure is inevitable.’